rombachuk/cloudant-performancecollector/documentation/Installation.md

 The releases option in Github shows the available releases.
 Download from the site in either tar.gz or zip format, and place in a suitable directory, as `root` on the server eg `/root/software`

+For `Offline` installations (no internet connection), you should also download the `wheelhouse.tar.gz` component of the release and place it in the same directory.

 ### 	Unpacking
 Then unpack the software with `tar xvf` or `unzip`, depending on the download format from github.